rubenhortas/rubenhortas.github.io/_drafts/2023-03-03-overthewire-krypton-level-6-lfsr.md

 At this point, the only level that I had to solve was the [Krypton Level 6](https://overthewire.org/wargames/krypton/krypton6.html).
 This level consists in break a [stream cipher](https://en.wikipedia.org/wiki/Stream_cipher).
-And, as the statement warns "*The challenge here is not simple*".
+And, as the statement warns, "*The challenge here is not simple*".

 # Level Info